Sachit1137/elixir-VampireNumber/README.md

 1. Download the file and unzip it

-2. Run the command: mix run project3.exs 1000 1
+2. Run the command: mix run proj1.exs 500000

-3. For bonus part run the command: mix run project3.exs 1000 1 3